grafana/k6-docs/docs/sources/next/javascript-api/k6-html/selection/selection-prevuntil.md

 ---
 title: 'Selection.prevUntil([selector], [filter])'
-excerpt: 'Get all preceding siblings of each element up to but not including the element matched by the selector.'
+description: 'Get all preceding siblings of each element up to but not including the element matched by the selector.'
 ---

 # Selection.prevUntil([selector], [filter])